-Located in a rural farm area of Illinois 62249, with a larger new 7 cage kennel, and 8 cage kennel for our happy dogs.
+Located in a rural farm area of Illinois 62249, with a larger 7 cage kennel and 8 cage kennel for our happy dogs.
 They roam daily around our home, their yard, and spend a lot of time with us inside our family home.

-Now have 8 growing Cane Corsos, three Sire's: Titan, Max, and Caesar, five Dam's: Gracie, Alexa (Russian), Athena, Sophia and newest female Diva (Russian).
-These canecorso each have their own special personalities, all of them are very obedient and gentle with children.
-Excellent guard dogs for families and property.
+These Cane Corsos each have their own special personalities, all of them are very obedient and gentle with children.
+Excellent companion dogs for families and property.

 The Cane Corso pronounced kah-neh kor-so from Italian cane and "corso" meaning "course", is a large Italian breed of bigdog highly valued in Italy as a companion and guard dog.

 Height: 24 inch – 28 inch (Fédération cynologique internationale breed standard)

 Weight: 99 pound – 120 pound (Fédération cynologique internationale breed standard)

 Lifespan: 12 years – 13 years on average